 - right upper lobe: 20%

-- may involve more than a single lobe in 5%
+- involving more than a single lobe: 5%

-Therefore despite the left upper lobe being most commonly affected, the right hemithorax is the most common side to be affected 6.
+Therefore, although the left upper lobe is most commonly affected, the right hemithorax is more commonly affected than the left 6.

 Immediate postpartum period

 The affected lobe tends to appear opaque and homogeneous because of fetal lung fluid or it may show a diffuse reticular pattern that represents distended lymphatic channels filled with fetal lung fluid.